-Let me emphasize seven points of particular importance.
+Let me emphasize six points of particular importance.

-Seventh, we must address the root causes of conflict, violent extremism and terrorism.
-That entails ensuring respect for human rights, upholding the rule of law and strive for sustainable development and socio-economic opportunities without discrimination of any groups.
+Sixth, in order to prevent atrocity crimes we must address the root causes of conflict and violent extremism conducive to terrorism, by ensuring respect for human rights and rule of law, and working toward effective sustainable development without discrimination of any groups.

 The responsibility to protect means that we all need to do what we can to close the gap between aspiration and implementation.
 The Nordic countries are committed to doing their part.